guha-rahul/cohort-six/projects/lighthouse_epbs.md

  - In-protocol block auctions allow proposers to gain exposure to MEV rewards without relying on external relays

 ## Project Description
-We will implement [EIP-7732](https://eips.ethereum.org/EIPS/eip-7732) in Lighthouse as it only contains CL modifications.
+We will implement [EIP-7732](https://eips.ethereum.org/EIPS/eip-7732) in [Lighthouse](https://github.com/sigp/lighthouse) as it only contains CL modifications.
+The focus will be on implementing the parts of the spec necessary for self-building a block without blobs since that is the target requirement for the Gloas `devnet-0` launch.

 Scope:
 - **CL Block/body changes**: Include signed execution bids and payload attestations in addition to remove the execution payload
 - **Validator duties**: Implement PTC message production/aggregation and include aggregates in the next block
 - **Networking**: Add gossip support for new libp2p topics
-- **Fork-choice**: Traversal and tip selection consistent with the [consensus spec](https://ethereum.github.io/consensus-specs/specs/_features/eip7732/fork-choice/)

 ## Specification
 1. `BeaconBlockBody` is gossiped as part of a `BeaconBlock` across the network.
 It used to have an `execution_payload`, which contained the full transaction list.
 Instead, it will now have a lightweight payload header signed by the builder, plus payload timeliness attestations from the previous slot.